 Recommended type of glass: white wine glass

-Appearance: pours a beautiful, crystal deep clear golden with no head.
+Appearance: pours a deep clear amber with no head.
 No carbonation.
-Body is low.
+Body is medium.